Friday’s Early Retirees Shopping Guide

-While we offer plans to people from all walks of life, we want to highlight one population in this post: Early retirees looking for a wallet-friendly option that gives them ironclad healthcare coverage
+While Friday offers plans to people from all walks of life, we want to highlight one population in this post: Early retirees looking for a wallet-friendly option that gives them ironclad healthcare coverage

 Below we’ve outlined a quick shopping guide for retirees and self-employed adults under the age of 65 looking to purchase a health plan on their own.
-Enjoy and let us know if you have any questions!
+Enjoy and let Friday Health Plans know if you have any questions!
 We’re here to help.